Organolithium reagent: Nature of carbon–lithium bond

+Due to the large difference in electronegativity between the carbon atom and the lithium atom, the C−Li bond is highly ionic.
+Owing to the polar nature of the C−Li bond, organolithium reagents are good nucleophiles and strong bases.
+For laboratory organic synthesis, many organolithium reagents are commercially available in solution form.
+These reagents are highly reactive, and are sometimes pyrophoric.

 The relative electronegativities of carbon and lithium suggest that the C−Li bond will be highly polar.

 However, certain organolithium compounds possess properties such as solubility in nonpolar solvents that complicate the issue.